Loading

 To record reign as king — his victories, his devastating sin, and God's unconditional with his dynasty

-2 Samuel is the story of David's kingship — both its glory and its collapse.
-David unites Israel, conquers , and receives God's promise that his dynasty will last forever.
-But then he falls catastrophically with Bathsheba and Uriah.
-The consequences are brutal: family betrayal, Absalom's rebellion, and civil war.
-David is both Israel's greatest king and its most human one.
+2 Samuel chronicles David's kingship — both its heights of glory and its devastating collapse.
+David unites Israel, conquers , and receives God's extraordinary promise that his dynasty will endure forever.
+But then comes a catastrophic fall involving Bathsheba and Uriah.
+The consequences are severe: family betrayal, Absalom's rebellion, and civil war.
+David proves to be both Israel's greatest king and its most deeply human one.